Skip to content

 dXdt=NN1(Y)dXdYdt=XdY

-Where NN1 is a feed-forward neural network with input Y.
+Where NN is a feed-forward neural network with input Y.

 Creating a PEtab SciML problem

 A PEtab SciML parameter estimation problem (PEtabODEProblem) is created largely the same way as for a mechanistic model.
-The main difference is that ML models are provided by (1) defining one or more Lux.jl neural networks and (2) wrapping them as MLModels to specify how they interact with the ODE model.
+The difference is that one or more Lux.jl neural networks are defined and embedded into the problem.

 Defining the ML model